-During a trip across Europe, Lucia met her husband, and together they move from Germany to the islands of Hawaii.
+During a trip across Europe, Lucia met her husband, and together they moved from Germany to the islands of Hawaii.
 Shortly after her arrival, Lucia dove right back into show biz, working on various productions for NBC and CBS.
 However, Lucia's career reached new heights when she accepted a position as the only female General Manager at Hawaii's KGU Radio.
-Among many notable productions was the first-ever live remote broadcast of the Larry King Show to Honolulu, Hawaii.
+Among many notable productions, Lucia aggressively worked feverishly to secure the first-ever live remote broadcast of the Larry King Show in Honolulu, Hawaii.
+It turned out to be the highest rated "live" remote of the Larry King Show in the U.S. and Canada.

 Coming from humble beginnings, Lucia has always had a passion for giving back.
-While tirelessly producing radio shows, she actively organized fundraisers for organizations such as Partnership for the Homeless, Hawaii Symphony, Girl Scouts of America, and Hawaii Theatre and School of Ballet.
+While tirelessly producing radio shows, she actively organized fundraisers for organizations such as Partnership for the Homeless, Hawaii Symphony, Girl Scouts of America, and Hawaii Theatre.
+Lucia decided to engage Mikhail Baryshnikov to come give a one-time special performance in Hawaii, and from it, she reached her goal to raise enough funds to finance a ballet school for the children of Hawaii.
 As a result of her fundraising efforts, Lucia became the Democratic Chairperson during both terms of President Bill Clinton's administration.

-In addition to her endeavors in the entertainment industry, Lucia has been a keynote speaker at notable venues including the United Nations, and the Venice Film Festival.
+In addition to her endeavors in the entertainment industry, Lucia has been a keynote speaker at notable venues including the United Nations.
+She was asked to speak on film financing at the Venice Film Festival.
+In addition, Lucia was a motivational speaker.
 Lucia continues to engage in the socio-political landscape of our times.
-Most notably with Destiny Rescue, which is an organization devoted to saving young children from sex trafficking all over the world, including in Cambodia, Thailand, and the Dominican Republic.
+Most notably with Destiny Rescue, which is a non-profit organization devoted to saving young children from sex trafficking all over the world, including in Cambodia, Thailand, and the Dominican Republic.
+She continues to champion the cause of fighting sex trafficking.

 Over the most recent years, Lucia has been a member of New York Theatre Works, which provides many young and upcoming writers, directors, producers, and actors with the opportunity to get their work exposed to top professionals in the entertainment industry.

 Lucia's illustrious career is only matched with her daring and fun nature.
 She loves to dance - Salsa to be specific.
-She is a lover of music and musicians, and was once a professional surfer and champion of slalom water skiing.
-She has raced motorcycles, while living in Bangkok, and has over 33 escapade jumps in the unbelievably fascinating book of her life.
-She has lived in Europe, Australia, Egypt, Thailand, Hong Kong, New York City, and of course, Hawaii.
+She is a lover of music and musicians and was once a professional surfer and champion of slalom water skiing.
+She has raced motorcycles, while living in Bangkok, and has over 33 escapade jumps in the unbelievably fascinating book of her life which is presently being written.
+She has lived in Europe, Australia, Egypt, South America, Thailand, Hong Kong, New York City, and of course, Hawaii.
+Lucia became renowned for throwing lavish parties attended by the Hollywood elite.
+This included two parties that she and her husband Steffan threw for Tina Turner when she came to perform her first and only concert in Honolulu.
+Robin Leach, of the television show "Lifestyles of the Rich and Famous" covered both parties and proclaimed Lucia had thrown the party of the year worldwide.

 Lucia's recent awards for her philanthropic efforts include: